njenn001/seeds/C/examples/helloWorld/README.md

     - Naming Conventions
     - Functions
     - Input / Output

 ## Usage

-From within the src directory, run the following command:
+From within the src directory, compile the code into it's executable form and run one of the following scripts to execute the code (machine dependent):
 ```
-main.bat
+./main
+.\main.exe
 ```

 ## Acknowledgements